GoogleCloudPlatform/datashare-toolkit/README.md

 The [ingestion](ingestion) page has details on the toolkit's embedded ingestion and transformation features.

-## Entitlements and view management
-The [entitlementEngine](entitlements) sections go into more detail on using Datashare's entitlement capabilities.

-## Examples
-The [examples](examples) directory has several configurations highlighting various usage models.

 ## Disclaimers

 _This is not an officially supported Google product._